 - No x-rays, please.
 While x-rays have become significantly safer in the last couple of decades, it is best to postpone them especially when pregnant.

 - Skip the surgery.
 If an intensive procedure requiring anesthesia is wanted but not necessary during your pregnancy, delay it until after giving birth.

-Read this pdf from the CDC for an in-depth look at oral health during pregnancy and early childhood.
+Take a look at this article from the CDC for an in-depth look at oral health during pregnancy and early childhood.